 The Court publishes a guide on how to do a divorce yourself.
 Most divorces are straightforward and are largely an administrative process.

-We always encourage clients to review this guide to see if they feel confident making an application for their own divorce.
-It is our experience however that many client’s start out attempting this themselves but find it too burdensome to do.
-See how you go with this, but if you find it too burdensome then call me.
+We always encourage clients to review this guide to see if they feel confident making their own divorce application.
+It is our experience however that many client’s start out attempting this themselves but find it too much of a burden .
+See how you go with this, but if you find it too difficult then call me and I will be happy to schedule a free first interview to discuss your application.

 If you have children under 18 years of age, then you will need to attend the divorce hearing.
 If you do not have children then you do not need to attend.